Kenny Baker (English actor)

-Kenneth George Baker (24 August 1934 – 13 August 2016) was an English actor, comedian and musician.
+Kenneth George Baker (24 August 1934 – 13 August 2016) was a British actor, comedian and musician.
 He portrayed the character R2-D2 in the Star Wars franchise and also appeared in The Elephant Man, Time Bandits, Willow, Flash Gordon, Amadeus and Labyrinth.

 Early life

-Baker was born and educated in Birmingham, Warwickshire, and at a boarding school in Kent.
+Baker was born and educated in Birmingham, West Midlands, and at a boarding school in Kent.
 He was the son of Ethel (1906–1990), a pianist and dress maker, and Harold Baker (1908–1949), an artist, musician and draughtsman.
 He went to live with his father, stepmother, and half-sister in Hastings, Sussex.

 Due to his dwarfism, Baker stood as an adult.
 Both his parents were of average height.

 Career

 Beginnings

 In 1951, Baker was approached on the street by a woman who invited him to join John Lester's theatrical troupe of little people.
 This was his first taste of show business.
 Later, he joined a circus for a brief time, learned to ice skate and appeared in many ice shows.
 He formed a successful comedy act called The Mini Tones with entertainer Jack Purvis and played in nightclubs.